mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 (*Transcriber’s Note:* The translation is by Norman Waddell and Masao Abe; see [*The Heart of Dogen's Shobogenzo* (PDF File)](https://terebess.hu/zen/dogen/The-Heart-of-Dogens-Shobogenzo.pdf).
 Alternative translations for “do not administer pros and cons” include “do not judge true or false,” or “do not consider right and wrong.”)

 That is the brain-nerve system.
-According to the brain-nerve system, we have to regulate the mind.
+According to the brain-nerve system, we have to regulate mind.
 Mind is characterized by attachment: attaching to one of two extreme ideas.
 This is the characteristic of mind.
 So, we have to make arrangement of the function of the mind ...

 *[Tape change.]*